Amplifying muon-to-positron conversion in nuclei with ultralight dark matter: Other constraints

 \section{Other constraints}

-Since the ULSDM field $\phi$ carries lepton number, the coupling $\phi^* \, \nu_\mu \nu_e$ does not lead to LNV.
-However, such couplings still significantly influence early-universe cosmology through interactions with the neutrino sector.
-The primary constraints arise from excess radiation during the Big Bang Nucleosynthesis (BBN) epoch and modifications of the Cosmic Microwave Background (CMB), both of which are sensitive to the thermal history and free-streaming behaviour of neutrinos.
-In addition to cosmological bounds, terrestrial and astrophysical environments offer complementary probes of ultralight scalar fields coupled to neutrinos.
-For example, such light degrees of freedom are also constrained from core-collapse supernova (CCSN) observations.
+The couplings considered here significantly influence early-universe cosmology through interactions with the neutrino sector.
+The primary constraints arise from excess radiation during the Big Bang Nucleosynthesis (BBN) epoch and modifications of the Cosmic Microwave Background (CMB).
+Additionally, terrestrial and astrophysical environments offer complementary probes.
 We discuss these constraints in this section.